apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes-part2.md

 ## Overcoming challenges in checkpoint size reduction for autoscaling Beam jobs

 ### Understand the basics of checkpointing in Apache Flink
 In stream processing, maintaining state consistency and fault tolerance is crucial.
 Apache Flink achieves this through a process called *checkpointing*.
-It works by periodically capturing the state of a job's operators and storing it in a stable storage location, like Google Cloud Storage or AWS S3.
+Checkpointing periodically captures the state of a job's operators and stores it in a stable storage location, like Google Cloud Storage or AWS S3.
 Specifically, Flink checkpoints a job every ten seconds and allows up to one minute for this process to complete.
 This process is vital for ensuring that, in case of failures, the job can resume from the last checkpoint, providing exactly-once semantics and fault tolerance.

 ### The role of bundles in Apache Beam
 Apache Beam introduces the concept of a *bundle*.
 A bundle is essentially a group of elements that are processed together.
 This step enhances processing efficiency and throughput by reducing the overhead of handling each element separately.
 For more information, see [Bundling and persistence](https://beam.apache.org/documentation/runtime/model/#bundling-and-persistence).
 In the Flink runner [default configuration](https://beam.apache.org/releases/javadoc/2.52.0/org/apache/beam/runners/flink/FlinkPipelineOptions.html#getMaxBundleSize--), a bundle's default size is 1000 elements with a one-second timeout.
 However, based on our performance tests, we adjusted the bundle size to *10,000 elements with a 10-second timeout*.